hoothin/UserScripts/Pagetual/README.md

 action
 --
-0 means load url and insert to div, 1 means load by iframe so that js on page may action, 2 means force insert to bottom
+0 means load url and insert with static html, 1 means load by iframe so that dynamic js code on page may effect, 2 means force insert iframe to bottom

 nextLink
 --